During my recent trips to Scottsdale and Phoenix, I found the following restaurants:

 Since I have been going to Scottsdale for the past ten years, I have seen a huge transformation of Old Town and the downtown area with the addition of new restaurants, coffee shops, microbreweries and hotels.
 It seems to me to have a much younger, hipper vibe.
 Make sure to check out:

 Arcadia Farms Cafe: Located in Old Town Scottsdale is Arcadia Farms which is the perfect lunch spot.
 I was one of the few men in the place.
 You will see the local “ladies who lunch” and possibly hear discussions about the bestseller Fifty Shades of Gray, which I did.
 The food is fresh and well-prepared.
 It is at 7014 E. 1st Ave.
 Next door at 7020 E. 1st.
-Ave., I recently tried The Marketplace by Arcadia Farms.
+Ave., I recently tried The Marketplace on First by Arcadia Farms.
 Here you can grab breakfast, a pastry, salad or sandwich to take out or eat in.
 I enjoyed a wonderful chocolate croissant and a latte as I explored downtown Scottsdale.They also have a nice selection of gift items in their store.

 After lunch stop in at the Sugar Bowl for ice cream.
 Open since 1958, this restaurant and soda fountain has a full menu of ice cream, milkshakes, sundaes and floats.
 The decor looks to be right out of the 50’s.
 I have to go every time I am in town.

 The Mission: Located at 3815 N. Brown Ave., in Old Scottsdale, this a restaurant featuring modern Latin cuisine.
 I enjoyed a great dinner with friends.
 We enjoyed the tacos and the seafood entrees.